onikolas/grid2img/README.md

 # grid2img

-Converts a grid file (JSON) into an image.
+Converts a grid file (text-JSON) into an image.
 The grid file has a simple format and is meant to be edited by hand.

 ## Grid File Syntax

 A 2D array of integers defines the grid.
 The numbers in the array are keys to the Tiles list.
 Each tile can be a flat color or an image.

-## Example Grid File
+This grid file:

 ```{
 	"Cells":